kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 ## Revisions

 Rev. 1
-Added more detail to 3D schematic
+- Added more detail to 3D schematic
-Updated Analysis and Constraints with more detail Switched some info in Analysis to Constraints
+- Updated Analysis and Constraints with more detail
+- Switched some info in Analysis to Constraints

 Rev. 2
-Clarified LED strip and vinyl poster mounting in correlation to the 3D buildable schematic.
+- Clarified LED strip and vinyl poster mounting in correlation to the 3D buildable schematic.
-Removed unnecessary text from Constraints section.
+- Removed unnecessary text from Constraints section.
-Added mounting tape to BOM.
+- Added mounting tape to BOM.

 Rev. 3
-Reorganized info completely/cut out most paragraphs and listed spec/constraints.
+- Reorganized info completely/cut out most paragraphs and listed spec/constraints.

 Rev. 4
-Added info about LED visibility in daylight.
+- Added info about LED visibility in daylight.

 Rev. 5
-Changed design from A-Frame sign to post with aluminum sign and clarified details about this in the analysis, BOM, and sources.
+- Changed design from A-Frame sign to post with aluminum sign and clarified details about this in the analysis, BOM, and sources.

+Rev. 6
+- Redefined LED light analysis
+- Fix Citations
+- Clarified transistor analysis and constraints

 ## Cited Sources
  [1] “Arduino Mega 2560 REV3 [A000067],”amazon.com, 2022.